AdobeDocs/campaign-standard.de-DE/help/automating/using/sending-email-enriched-fields.md

 context-tags: fileImport,main
 internal: n
 snippet: y
-translation-type: tm+mt
+translation-type: ht
 source-git-commit: c3911232a3cce00c2b9a2e619f090a7520382dde
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '362'
-ht-degree: 94%
+ht-degree: 100%

 ---

-# Sending an email with enriched fields {#sending-email-enriched-fields}
+# E-Mail mit erweiterten Feldern senden {#sending-email-enriched-fields}

 <!--A new example showing how to send an email containing additional data retrieved from a load file activity has been added.
 [Read more](example-2-email-with-enriched-fields)-->